City-of-Helsinki/helsinki-design-system/packages/core/README.md

 ### Using the styles

 To import styles for all the core components, you'll need two stylesheets: `base.css` (the base styles and CSS variables) and `components/all.css`.
-If you use any of the icons, you'll also need `icons/all.css`.
-Do note that the `all.css`-files bundle all the components and icons into single stylesheets and thus are large in filesize.
+If you use any of the icons, you'll also need `icons/icons.css`.
+Do note that the `components/all.css` bundles all the components and `icons/icons.css` bundles all the icons into single stylesheets and thus are large in filesize.

 Therefore, we do recommend that you use individual component and icon stylesheets instead of the bundled styles.